grab/engineering-blog/_posts/2018-11-02-feature-toggles-ab-testing.md

 ...
 ~~~

-## Making sub-microsecond decisions
+## Making Sub-microsecond Decisions

 The retrieval of feature toggles is done using the **GetVariable()** method of the client which takes few parameters:

 * The **name of the variable** to retrieve.
 This is essentially the feature toggle name that uniquely identifies a specific product feature or a configuration.

 * The **facets** representing contextual information about this event and are sent to our data pipeline.
 In fact, every time GetVariable() is called, an event is automatically generated and reported.

 ~~~go
 threshold :=  client.GetVariable(ctx, "myFeature", sdk.NewFacets().